ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 * If an encounter card is drawn
      * Event: resolve immediately
           * Any skill tests must be taken by characters in a mission area
+          * Characters in the same area may combine skills
      * Hand: place in hand
      * Location / Attachment / Obstacle: place as directed
           * Unless otherwise specified, obstacles are placed in the mission staging area